kevinhenryburke/scalegitbook/vision/Storying.md

     (Tasks: Changes should be assigned to the Architect responsible for the Invocation Package).

+- Invocation side: Is an *Event-Based model* appropriate?
+If the connection is asynchronous and represents a change in the system that may have multiple consumers, either now or in the foreseeable future, then definining it as a *Microsoft Event* and attaching the first invocation to that Event might have longer-term benefits.
+For more info, *Microscope Events* are outlined [here](../use-cases/Events.md).

 - Service side: All fields on Service-Side CMT Records, except those that are using a default value that is defined for the field.